 Once VirtualBox is up and running, we click on "New" to create our Windows virtual machine.

 We need to give a name to the virtual machine.
-If the name is descriptive, e.g. Windows 8.1, VirtualBox will select the proper Type and Version.
+If the name is descriptive, e.g. Windows 7, VirtualBox will automatically select the proper type and a version.

-We can create a Windows virtual machine with any version of Windows.
-To create a Windows 10 virtual machine on VirtualBox 4.3, we select Windows 8.1, 32bit or 64bit.
+We can create a Windows virtual machine with any version of Windows, including Windows 3.1.

-It's important to choose the correct version.
+Choosing the correct version is imperative.
 If we try to install 64bit Windows on a 32bit Virtual machine, we will get an error screen.

 On the next step, we select how much RAM the Windows virtual machine will use.

-For 32bit Windows 7 and Windows 8/8.1 installations, the recommended amount is 1024MB.
+For a 32bit Windows virtual machine, the recommended amount is 512MB.
 But if we have RAM to spare, 2GB (2048MB) would be better for the VM's performance.

 We can change the memory size option anytime, even after we created the Windows virtual machine.

 Next, we create a virtual hard drive.
-This will be a file on our systems disc that will contain the operating system and the Windows virtual machine's files.
+This will be a file on our system's disk that will contain the operating system and the Windows virtual machine files.

 The default file type for a VirtualBox disk image is VDI.
 If we don't plan to run our virtual machine on another virtualization platform (VMware, Parallels, QEMU, etc.), VDI is the best choice.